Install the Splunk App for Infrastructure in a distributed deployment

 em_metrics.
 For more information about configuring an HEC token, see Create an Event Collector token in the Getting Data In guide.

-- On the machine that runs the indexer cluster master node, go to the
+- On the machine that runs the indexer cluster manager node, go to the

 - open the